-Quinoa crunch is awesome for breading oven fried chicken fingers, meatballs, or as a topping for hummus, baba ganoush, salads, etc. It adds a wonderful crunch and awesome flavor.
+Quinoa crunch is awesome for breading oven-fried chicken fingers, and meatballs, or as a topping for hummus, baba ganoush, salads, etc. It adds a wonderful crunch and awesome flavor.
 To add more flavor, I cook quinoa with my vegetable stock recipe, which is always on standby in my freezer.
-If you do not have homemade vegetable stock, it is perfectly fine to use a good-quality store purchased stock.
+If you do not have homemade vegetable stock, it is perfectly fine to use good-quality store-purchased stock.

 Quinoa Crunch, Oven Roasted and Awesome